 This summary highlights information contained elsewhere in this prospectus supplement and the accompanying base prospectus.
 It does not contain all of the information that you should consider before making an investment decision.
 You should read the entire prospectus supplement, the accompanying base prospectus and the documents incorporated by reference for a more complete understanding of this offering of common units.
-Please read "Risk Factors" beginning on page S-10 of this prospectus supplement, page 3 of the accompanying base prospectus and in our Annual Report on Form 10-K for the year ended December 31, 2007 for information regarding risks you should consider before investing in our common units.
+Please read "Risk Factors" beginning on page S-9 of this prospectus supplement, page 3 of the accompanying base prospectus and in our Annual Report on Form 10-K for the year ended December 31, 2008 and our other filings with the Securities and Exchange Commission ("SEC") for information regarding risks you should consider before investing in our common units.
 Unless the context otherwise indicates, the information included in this prospectus supplement assumes that the underwriters do not exercise their option to purchase additional common units.

 For purposes of this prospectus supplement and the accompanying base prospectus, unless otherwise indicated, the terms the "Partnership," "NuStar Energy," "we," "our," "us" or like terms, refer to NuStar Energy L.P. and its subsidiaries.
-Unless the context clearly indicates otherwise, references to "NuStar Energy L.P.," "NuStar Energy," "we," "our," "us" or like terms generally include the operations of our wholly owned subsidiaries NuStar Logistics, L.P., or "NuStar Logistics," and Kaneb Pipe Line Operating Partnership, L.P. or "KPOP."
+Unless the context clearly indicates otherwise, references to "NuStar Energy L.P.," "NuStar Energy," "we," "our," "us" or like terms generally include the operations of our wholly owned subsidiaries, NuStar Logistics, L.P. ("NuStar Logistics") and NuStar Pipeline Operating Partnership L.P. ("NuPOP").
+Prior to April 1, 2008 we referred to NuStar Pipeline Operating Partnership L.P. as "Kaneb Pipe Line Operating Partnership, L.P."